 It is normal for there to be a small amount of oozing or bleeding from the ear for a day or two after surgery.

 Contact your doctor if there is a lot of pain, or if the oozing or bleeding continues for more than five days.
 There could be an ear infection or a small tear in the eardrum.

 Caring for a child with grommets

-One of the complications of grommets is ear infection, so it is best to keep the ears dry.
+One of the complications of grommets is ear infection from water getting into the middle ear cavity, so it is best to keep the ears dry.
 Your child should: